craws/OpenAtlas/install.md

 or even on non Linux systems, and we provided a [requirements.txt](requirements.txt).
 But it is experimental and would need substantially more knowledge about server administration.

-You could also try to install it via docker, see docker-compose.yaml

 Feel free to also consult our own [documentation](https://redmine.openatlas.eu/projects/uni/wiki/Debian_server_installation)